African-American Vernacular English: Influence on other dialects

 African-American Vernacular English has influenced the development of other dialects of English.
 The AAVE accent, New York accent, and Spanish-language accents have together yielded the sound of New York Latino English, some of whose speakers use an accent indistinguishable from an AAVE one.
 AAVE has also influenced certain Chicano accents and Liberian Settler English, directly derived from the AAVE of the original 16,000 African Americans who migrated to Liberia in the 1800s.
 In the United States, urban youth participating in hip-hop culture or marginalized as ethnic minorities may also adopt AAVE, or prominent elements of it: for example, Southeast-Asian Americans embracing hip-hop identities.

 Internet slang has borrowed heavily from AAVE, which has often been characterized as cultural appropriation.
-The term blaccent broadly refers to the accent associated with AAVE, but more often refers to the use of AAVE by non-black speakers.
+The term blaccent broadly refers to the accent associated with AAVE, but more often refers to the use of AAVE by non-African American speakers.